SCPFBluesky/Bloop-s-GunSystemV2/README.md

 # Bloop's gun system V2

-## A free, open source, made from scratch gun system developed by the Flux Framework.
+## A free, open source, made from scratch gun system developed with the Flux Framework.

 ## 🚨 Notice
 I am no longer uploading `.rbxl` files to the github since my fatass is too lazy.
 The release is now on an uncopylocked place on my roblox profile.